OUR STORY

 The Seeding Sovereignty Project was born at Sacred Stone Camp following a request to Janet MacGillivray, an water lawyer, by Chief Arvol Looking Horse to speak with LaDonna Bravebull Allard of the Standing Rock Sioux Tribe about establishing a resistance camp on her land at the Cannonball River.

-On April 1, 2016 Camp was established.
-On August 31, 2016 the Oceti Sakowin youth requested to partner for strategic mentorship, legal support and media training, and a bridge to elders for transference of traditional knowledge and cultural preservation.
+On April 1, 2016, Camp was established.
+On August 31, 2016, the Oceti Sakowin youth requested to partner for strategic mentorship, legal support, media training, and a bridge to elders for the transference of traditional knowledge and cultural preservation.

-Earlier, in December, 2015, Janet MacGillivray opted to not attend the Paris United Nations Climate Conference of the Parties and instead accepted a unique invitation to join the Kogi people in the remote Lacandon Jungle of Mexico.
-Five hundred years ago, when colonizers came to South America, the Kogi of Columbia and the Lacandon of Mexico retreated into areas the colonizers would not dare venture: The caves of the Kogi’s sacred mountain and the Lacondon’s jaguar filled jungles.
-The Kogi have long been trying to send a message from the South to the North about the prophecy of the Condor and the Eagle that calls for a return to nature’s ways and a path of human compassion and community renewal at a time of humanitarian crisis and a planet in peril.
+Earlier, in December 2015, Janet MacGillivray chose not to attend the Paris United Nations Climate Conference of the Parties and instead accepted a unique invitation to join the Kogi people in the remote Lacandon Jungle of Mexico.
+Five hundred years ago, when colonizers came to South America, the Kogi of Colombia and the Lacandon of Mexico retreated into areas the colonizers would not dare venture: the caves of the Kogi’s sacred mountain and the Lacandon’s jaguar-filled jungles.
+The Kogi have long been trying to send a message from the South to the North about the prophecy of the Condor and the Eagle, which calls for a return to nature’s ways and a path of human compassion and community renewal at a time of humanitarian crisis and a planet in peril.

-A historic reunification was planned with these two intact tribal communities and Janet was invited because she was a “women lawyer from the north with a large network to carry the message”.
-After a 4 day ceremony, the Kogi had devined with the Mother (Mother Earth), with their sacred oracle, water.
-They told her that the Mother had offered Janet a seed, because she “would not put it on a shelf,” but that Janet needed to decide whether or not she would receive it.
+A historic reunification was planned with these two intact tribal communities, and Janet was invited because she was a “woman lawyer from the North with a large network to carry the message.”
+After a four-day ceremony, the Kogi divined with the Mother (Mother Earth) using their sacred oracle, water.
+They told her that the Mother had offered Janet a seed because she “would not put it on a shelf,” but that Janet needed to decide whether or not she would receive it.
 It was a decision to accept this seed from Mother Earth, and she did.

-After her return Janet traveled to Standing Rock and worked with the youth from the many tribes.
-Having been to many communities across Turtle Island, Janet had witnessed the extractive nature of environmental work, where large organizations come to work temporarily but leave after a new and more exciting cause alights.
-Communities feel abandoned, their stories and images extracted and taken, another form of colonization, and a repeated cycle of disrespect and disempowerment.
+After her return, Janet traveled to Standing Rock and worked with the youth from many tribes.
+Having visited numerous communities across Turtle Island, Janet had witnessed the extractive nature of environmental work, where large organizations come to work temporarily but leave after a new and more exciting cause arises.
+Communities feel abandoned, their stories and images extracted and taken—another form of colonization and a repeated cycle of disrespect and disempowerment.

 After Standing Rock ended, several of the youths wanted to continue their work, to lead, and to have a voice.
 Keeping her promise to them, of honoring word and relation, Janet started a place for the work and relationships that began at Standing Rock to grow.
 The seed from the Kogi’s message became Seeding Sovereignty.